 During a semester when a student withdraws from all courses after the withdrawal deadline and plans to return within one year.

 The duration of the temporary withdrawal may be up to one year (including the summer term).
 A student requesting to return to the University after being on a temporary withdrawal for longer than one year must make formal application for readmission.
 Unique circumstances requiring an absence longer than one year (e.g. Religious Obligations, Military) must be discussed and approved by the appropriate Dean.

-Students enrolled in the College of Professional Studies will follow the ‘Student Stop-Out and Readmission Policy.’
+Students enrolled in the College of Professional and Continuing Education will follow the ‘Student Stop-Out and Readmission Policy.’

 When a student is granted a temporary withdrawal mid-semester, final grades of ‘W’ will be assigned.
 All previously graded courses at the time of the request will remain on the student’s record, regardless of the semester in which the courses were taken.

 A temporary withdrawal initiated mid-semester may result in a loss of tuition.
 Student responsibility for tuition, fees, and any other costs is determined in accordance with the Refund Policy and Schedule.
 Students must re-register for (and retake) any of those courses that are required upon their return.
 This will necessitate the repayment of tuition for those courses.

 Students should be aware that being on an approved temporary withdrawal does not change the time limit to complete their degree or certificate.
 The time taken during the temporary withdrawal will be included as part of the student’s time to completion.
 Time limitations which pertain to the completion of courses from previous semesters in which a grade of ‘I’ (Incomplete) was given are not waived.